 Note on Attendance

-Students whose names do not appear on the official class list for this course may not attend this class.
 Students who fail to attend the first four class sessions or class by the fifth day of the semester, whichever occurs first, may be dropped from the course.

 Back to classes